Bishop-Harmon Dressing Forceps

 SKU:

-w/ platform, 1x2 teeth, 4-1/4" (11.0 cm)Castroviejo Suturing Forceps are a multipurpose tool for a variety of ophthalmologic procedures.
-The heavy set teeth ensure the firm grasp of tissue or suturing equipment without slippage, while the slightly extended length aids in accessing difficult areas.
+wide handle, 1x2 teeth on angled shaft, w/ platform, 4-1/8" (10.5 cm)Castroviejo Suturing Forceps are a multipurpose tool for a variety of ophthalmologic procedures.
+The heavy set teeth ensure the firm grasp of tissue or suturing equipment without slippage.
 The forceps are available with a tying platform, designed to grasp both the tissue and suturing equipment without changing instruments.
-Four different tooth sizes are available depending on surgical preference.
+Three different teeth sizes are available on the forceps depending on surgical preference.

 Castroviejo Suture Forceps – Bayonet